By Molly Patrick

 But even the most expensive, small batch, virgin olive oil that comes from the smallest village in Italy has zero fiber, 120 calories and 14 grams of fat per tablespoon.

-Same goes for the most hand crafted, blessed by monks and approved by raw vegans everywhere coconut oil.
+Same goes for the most hand crafted, blessed by goddesses and approved by raw vegans everywhere coconut oil.

 To give you a comparison, there are about 78 calories and 6 grams of fat in the same amount (1 tablespoon) of cashews.
-Plus cashews have lots of fiber, protein, vitamins and minerals, like vitamin K, B6, magnesium, zinc and iron to boot.
+Plus, cashews have fiber, protein, vitamins and minerals, like vitamin K, B6, magnesium, zinc and iron.

 Apart from that, there will inevitably be some oil in nut and seed butter because nuts and seeds are high in fat and when they’re ground into paste, some oil will naturally rise to the top.

 If you want to go truly oil free, you would have to avoid nut and seeds and nut and seed butters.
 For me, this falls under the category of making shit more complicated than it has to be and so this is where I draw the line.
 Mama earth gave us nuts and seeds, did she not?
 I see nothing wrong with eating nuts and seeds or nut and seed butter.
 That said, if you grind them yourself, they’ll be less oily.
 If you buy them packaged and there’s a layer of oil on top, you can always discard the oil if you wish.

 So the healthiest place to get fat in your diet is from whole plant sources (nuts, seeds and avocados) rather than from extracted oil of foods (olive oil, coconut oil, avocado oil, etc…) because oils have no fiber, less nutrients and are more calorie dense than the whole foods in which they come from.